 All exams will be graded within seven business days.
-Students must pick up their score reports or exams (if available) within one week after the scores are published during the times announced by the instructor only.
+All points are converted to percentage for the final score calculation.
+Students must pick up their score reports or exams booklets (if available) within one week after the scores are published during the times announced by the instructor only, not during any other time.
 Issues with graded exams must be submitted within 7 calendar days of being returned, otherwise scores will be considered final.